 If you have been following an exercise in a previous section, now is a good time to reset ParaView.
-The easiest way to do this is to press the 🕎 button.
+The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.

 - 1. Click the Start Trace in the Tools menu. - 2.
 A dialog box with options for the trace is presented.
 We will discuss the meaning of these options later.
 For now, just click OK. - 3.
 Build a simple pipeline in the main ParaView GUI.
 For example, create a sphere source and then clip it. - 4.
 Click Stop Trace in the Tools menu. - 5.
 An editing window will open populated with a Python script that replicates the operations you just made.